FlyingFathead/denoiser/README.md

 wget https://github.com/FlyingFathead/denoiser/raw/main/denoise_cuda.py
 ```

-## `denoise_cuda.py` Usage and Details
+## Usage and Details

-The `denoise_cuda.py` script is designed for denoising audio files for dialogue clarity (i.e. for better accuracy with transcription software like `openai-whisper`), it utilizes CUDA capabilities of NVIDIA GPUs for faster processing.
+- `denoise_cuda.py` is designed for denoising audio files for dialogue clarity (i.e. for better accuracy with transcription software like `openai-whisper`), it utilizes CUDA capabilities of NVIDIA GPUs for faster processing.
 This script is particularly useful for denoising large audio files efficiently.

+- `denoise_cuda_multitrack.py` is designed for multitrack processing, it requires `ffmepg` (more specifically `ffprobe`)
+  - It attempts to extract a multitrack source to mono tracks before denoising it, and combines the processed mono audio tracks back into a stereo mix.
+  - Stereo Mixdown: The script combines the denoised mono tracks into a stereo mix.
+For a standard 5.1 layout, this would typically involve:

+    - Mixing the Front Left (FL) and Front Right (FR) directly into the corresponding left and right channels of the stereo mix.
+    - Blending the Center (FC) channel into both the left and right stereo channels to ensure that dialog, which is typically placed in the center channel, remains prominent.
+    - Incorporating Side or Rear Left (SL/SR or RL/RR) channels into both stereo channels, possibly at a reduced level, to retain ambient and directional effects without overpowering the main content.
+    - Typically ignoring or very subtly mixing the Low-Frequency Effects (LFE) channel since it's designed for subwoofers and contains low-frequency content that might not be necessary or appropriate for the stereo mix intended for broader listening environments.

 ### Prerequisites